lutzer/midi_clock/docs/hardware.md

 |      |      					|
 |      |      					|

-### UART Adapter
+### Debugging with UART Adapter

-Only connect RX, TX and GND, no need for 3.3V connection
+Only connect TX to A9, RX to A10 and GND, no need for 3.3V connection